NUT — Niue Time

 Are there other abbreviations with the same offset as NUT?

 Yes.
-SST and X share the same UTC-11 offset.
-This can be useful when comparing time references across systems, aviation-style notation, or international schedules that display different labels for the same offset.
+SST and X share the same offset as NUT.
+This matters when comparing data across software, airline systems, or scheduling platforms that may show different labels for the same UTC-11 offset.